wincle626/LidarCoverage/README.md

 # LidarCoverage
-This is a 2D Lidar Coverage calculator for MUEAVI
+This is a 2D Lidar Coverage calculator for MUEAVI.

 The main function is in coverageplot.m.